 Best places to attend Holi festival are in North India.
 Holi has its own regional importance across India.

-- Dulandi Holi is celebrated in Haryana, where every bhabhi gets the upper hand and beat their devar(husband's brother) for all their pranks of the entire year.
+- We celebrate Dulandi Holi in Haryana.
+Here every bhabhi gets the upper hand and beat their devar(husband's brother) for all their pranks of the entire year.
 Devars must also bring sweets for her in the evening.

-- Braj Mathura and Vrindavan are famous for their colorful festivities. .Shri Krishna and Radha Rani and their leela comes alive even today during Holi.
-Lathmar holi is celebrated in Barsana, Radha rani's village.
+- Braj Mathura and Vrindavan are famous for their colorful festivities. .Shri Krishna and Radha Rani and their leela comes alive even today.
+We celebrate Lathmar holi in Barsana, Radha rani's village.
 Here women hit men with sticks who want to apply color to them.

-- Holi gets a military color in Punjab.
-Hola Mohalla is an annual fair held during 3 day Holi celebration in Anandpur Sahib,initiated by Guru Gobind Singh, the 10th Sikh Guru.
-During this festival mock battles are fought and display of horse riding, gatka ,daredevil acts and martial arts are on the show.
+- Festival gets a military color in Punjab.
+Hola Mohalla is an annual fair.
+This is held during 3 day Holi celebration in Anandpur Sahib.
+Guru Gobind Singh, the 10th Sikh Guru started it.
+During this festival we fight mock battles and display of horse riding, gatka ,daredevil acts and martial arts are on the show.

-- Gangaur commences the next day of Holi and goes for 18 days in Rajasthan.
+- Gangaur commences the next day and goes for 18 days in Rajasthan.
 Young women worship Shiva and Parvati on this festive occasion.

 Enjoy the festival with the colors of food and frolic!
 Also, read below to see our top Holi recipes.
 See here to make your own homemade Holi color gulal without any nasties and toxic elements.